Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Transparency is essential for a good VPN.
 Many VPNs regularly release transparency reports that are available to the public.
 Transparency reports should detail any warrants, subpoenas or requests by government agencies for data and information from the VPN provider.
 You'll also find out if the provider complied with any requests.

 Looking into these reports is a good way to judge the trustworthiness of a VPN provider.
-If a VPN provider doesn't release any transparency report, you may want to go ahead and scratch that one off your list of options.
+If a VPN provider doesn't release any transparency report, you may want to investigate further before or scratch it off your list altogether.

 Good Value for Your Money

-Although there are free VPNs you can use, they often have very limited bandwidth or slow speeds.
-Good VPNs come at different subscription costs and tiers.
+Although there are adequate free VPNs out there, they often have very limited bandwidth or slow speeds.
+Good VPNs come at different subscription costs and tiers, and no VPN provider will provide equally high value in every regard.

-No VPN provider is perfect in every regard.
-To determine what is the best VPN for you, you should decide what is essential and then compare multiple providers.
-Many VPNs offer a free trial or free version of their software that you can use to try out the VPN before committing to it.
-If a free trial isn't an option, you can always pay to test it out for a month and then decide.
+To determine what the best VPN service is in your case, first decide what is most essential to you.
+Then, compare multiple providers.
+Many VPNs offer a free version of their software or a free plan that you can use to try out the service before committing to it.
+If a trial isn't available, you could pay to test it out for a month and then decide.

 Once you find a provider you like, you can get a better bang for your buck by purchasing a one- or two-year subscription.
 The main benefit of this approach is not having to worry about renewing your VPN for the next year or two.
 On the other hand, this is a big upfront commitment that you should seriously evaluate before making your decision.